garimasingh18/weather-app/README.md

 ![logo](https://image.ibb.co/g69ZDx/682111_cloud_512x512.png)

-# Current weather and 5-Day Weather Forecast
+# Current Weather and 5-Day Weather Forecast

 A simple application to display current weather of user location and 5-day weather forecast using the OpenWeatherMap API.